moorepants/dissertation/systemidentification.rst

    recorded.

 We ultimately collected 600+ runs that were potentially usable for analysis.
-:ref:`Figure 4 <figDataBarPlots>` gives a breakdown of the runs by rider, environment, maneuvers, and speed bins.
+:ref:`Figure 13.4<figDataBarPlots>` gives a breakdown of the runs by rider, environment, maneuvers, and speed bins.

 .. _figDataBarPlots: